istio/istio.io/content/en/docs/ops/diagnostic-tools/istioctl/index.md

 Installing the bash auto-completion file

 If you are using bash, the `istioctl` auto-completion file is located in the `tools` directory.

+You can also generate it by running `istioctl collateral completion --bash -o .`.

 To use it, copy the `istioctl.bash` file to your home directory, then add the following line to source the `istioctl` tab completion file from your `.bashrc` file:

 {{< text bash >}}
 $ source ~/istioctl.bash